Lorsten/sassWebsite/README.md

 # Gulp template website

 ## Automatic
-The purpose of autmatic task is to autmaticly handle things like minify both javascript and css file to make them smaller instead of having to manually do it.
+The purpose of autmatic task is to automatically handle things like minify both javascript and css file to make them smaller instead of having to manually do it.
 Having seperate files to work with and automatically move them to a public directory.
 Beeing able to also automatically compress images instead of having to mannually to it yourself is a benefit.

 ### Plugins used
 * chache - Used in the project to cache compressed images, instead of redoing it everytime the task is ran.